pink lab grown diamond

 Present Day: Affordable Luxury

 Today, synthetic diamonds have become a mainstream alternative to natural diamonds.
 Their cost has fallen to the point where they are often 50-70% cheaper than natural diamonds of similar quality.
-This affordability has opened up new markets and changed consumer perceptions about diamond jewelry.
+This affordability has opened up new markets and changed consumer perceptions about diamond jewelry and simulated diamond rings and see how synthetic diamonds can fit your budget.

 Future Outlook